 If you can't find an answer, contact us on GitHub Discussions.

 [1] Germans Savcisens, Tina Eliassi-Rad, Lars Kai Hansen, Laust Hvas Mortensen, Lau Lilleholt, Anna Rogers, Ingo Zettler, and Sune Lehmann.
 ‘Using Sequences of Life-Events to Predict Human Lives’.
-Nature Computational Science 4, no. 1 (1 January 2024): 43–56. https://doi.org/10.1038/s43588-023-00573-5
+Nature Computational Science 4, 1 (1 January 2024): 43–56. https://doi.org/10.1038/s43588-023-00573-5

 [2] Germans Savcisens.
 “Life Trajectories as Symbolic Language.”
 PhD Thesis.
 Technical University of Denmark, 2023.